axbraae/abraae/content/authors/admin/_index.md

 I am a former academic molecular geneticist with five years experience managing projects in the biotech industry.
 Currently retraining in data analysis after developing a love of visualising and communicating data.

-I enjoy using R and python to bring data to life in a way that allows the audience to draw their own conclusions.
+I enjoy using Python and R to bring data to life in a way that allows the audience to draw their own conclusions.